ChrisBaker-dev/Market/README.md

 https://github.com/ChrisBaker-dev/Market

+---
+# R11 - Description of your marketplace app (website)
 ## Purpose

-Connect users with local home farmers in order to deliver better produce than can be found in a grocery store
+Connect users with local home farmers in order to deliver better produce than can be found in a grocery store at a great price and reduce environmental impact of large scale farming practices in doing so.

 ## Functionality / Features